aryanrajtrangham/Courses_from_priyanshu/Computer_Architecture.md

     - Disadvantage:
       - Increase in the hit time
       - Complex design than direct mapped
-      - More time to earch in the set (tag comparison time)
+      - More time to search in the set (tag comparison time)
     - Multilevel caches to reduce miss penalty
       - Performance gap between processor and memory
-      - First level of chache (L1) can be small enough to match the clock cycle of the fast processor [Low hit time]
+      - First level of cache (L1) can be small enough to match the clock cycle of the fast processor [Low hit time]
-      - Second level cache (L2) can be large enough to capture many accessses that would go to main memory, thereby lessening the effective miss penalty [Low miss rate]
+      - Second level cache (L2) can be large enough to capture many accesses that would go to main memory, thereby lessening the effective miss penalty [Low miss rate]
     - Prioritize read misses to reduce miss penalty
       - If a read miss has to evict a dirty memory block, the normal sequence is to write dirty block to memory and read the missed block.
       - In write through cache, write buffer may hold the updated value of a block that encountered a read miss.
       - Either wait till write buffer is empty or search before going to memory
-    - Avoid address translation in cache indexing to raduce hit time.
+    - Avoid address translation in cache indexing to reduce hit time.
       - Software uses virtual address (VA), but memory accessed using physical address (PA)
       - VA to PA has to be done before cache look up [MMU, TLB]
       - If indexing & tag comparison in virtual address, better hit time